Anna Doyle Wheeler 1785-1848

 This scheme of social arrangements is the only one which will complete and for ever insure the perfect equality and entire reciprocity of happiness between women and men… Large numbers of men and women co-operating together for mutual happiness, all their possessions and means of enjoyment being the equal property of all–individual property and competition for ever excluded…

-Anna became an Owenite lecturer, speaking on “The Rights of Women” at venues such as South Place Chapel, Finsbury.
-One of lecture she gave there was published in the British Co-operator in 1830.
-She also wrote articles for the Owenite newspaper The Crisis under the pen-name “Concordia”.
-In the 1830s she helped found the French feminist journal, Tribune des Femmes.
+Anna became an Owenite lecturer and spoke publicly on “The Rights of Women” at venues such as South Place Chapel, Finsbury.
+One of lectures she gave there was published in the British Co-operator in 1830.

 In conceding to the solicitations of the managers of this Institution, to deliver a Lecture on the : “Social Condition of Women,” I have had to struggle against a two-fold obstacle, that of depressed health, and a mind robbed of much of its energy and elasticity by a deep domestic sorrow.
 And while I feel the difficulty of employing a moderate language, in speaking of the degraded position of my sex, I am on the other hand but too well aware, that the remarks I am about to make, will draw upon me the hate of most men, together with that of the greater portion of the very sex whose rights (at the present stage of my existence) I attempt to advocate, with a dis interestedness which finds no rall ing point in Self.
 But what appears to me the most cheerless part of my task — I would almost say the “forlorn hope of my enterprise,” is that I am doubtful, whether any material good can be effected by this and similar lectures, seeing as I do, the rottenness of our institutions, and those especially which smell of rank injustice, in the disabilities set up against half the human race : Woman !